Google Domains Overview – Everything You Need To Know

 It’s Well Designed And Easy To Use

 You can expect any service designed by Google to have an easy-to-use setup and a familiar interface.
+The UI is straightforward without an overly complicated menu system.

 Free Privacy Protection

-When registering a domain name, you tend to have to enter your personal information such as your address and phone number.
+When registering a domain name, you tend to have to enter your personal information, such as your address and phone number.

-Unfortunately, once you’ve done this all your information is freely available in the Whois Registry, making you more vulnerable to malicious attacks or spam related activity.
+Unfortunately, once you’ve done this, all your information is freely available in the Whois Registry, making you more vulnerable to malicious attacks or spam related activity.

 However, this can be avoided by using privacy protection, which hides all your information behind generic privacy information.